Skip to main content

 Organization key + X-User-Email + X-TEAM-IDActs as the user with that email in the given workspace

-In all accepted cases, the system permissions and access restrictions of the impersonated user are applied.
+In all accepted requests, the permissions of the resolved user are applied.

 Important notes

-• Every request is executed strictly within the permission scope of the resolved user.
+• Every request runs with the permissions of the resolved user.

 • The resolved user must belong to the same organization that issued the key.

-• The organization API key does not grant additional permissions beyond those defined by the resolved user context.
+• An Organization API key does not grant permissions beyond those of the resolved user.

-• Never commit your API key to source control or paste it into public chats.
+• Never commit API keys to source control.

-• Rotate the key from Settings → API Key if you suspect it was exposed.
+• Rotate your API key from Settings → API Key if you think it has been exposed.